 Dr. David Khan, department head

-Faculty: Butterworth, Clewett, Craig, Flynn, Khan, McGovern, Shea, Tao, Woodyard, Yarbrough.
+Faculty: Baird, Clewett, Craig, Flynn, Khan, McGovern, Shea, Tao, Woodyard, Yarbrough.

 The Department of Chemistry and Physics combines the varied disciplines of chemistry and physics.
 Commitment to excellence in classroom instruction designed for producing society-ready graduates in these disciplines is the primary goal of the department.
 The department has a broad range of talented faculty with expertise in specific areas of science and technology that demand quality graduates.